Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/getting-started/_index.md

 curl https:///bootware.s3.amazonaws.com/pub_key_1.1.pem --output pub_key_1.1.pem
 ```

-#### Use the Bootware Wizard to Configure your System
+#### Use the Bootware® Wizard to Configure your System

-Bootware includes a tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to setup your device environment to load a zi image from a configured endpoint and the update policies for how to apply those updates.
+Bootware® includes a tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to setup your device environment to load a zi image from a configured endpoint and the update policies for how to apply those updates.
 More information on `zb-wizard` can be found [here](../utilities/zbwizard).

 We are going to configure with A/B partitioning to have a stable backup partition for fallback.
 To start the wizard,